-You can rotate each camera forward and back, as well as up and down, and with the loop recording feature you can set it to overwrite recordings so you won’t have to worry about running out of memory card.
-Recordings are locked and stored automatically on sudden impact, and in parking mode the camera switches on automatically when it detects movement.
-The CE45 supports up to a 32GB SD card, although note that this is not included and you’ll need to buy it separately.

-Second capture

 A loop recording feature means you can set your cam to overwrite recordings, which means you won’t have to worry about running out of memory card.
 Recordings are locked and stored automatically on sudden impact.
 And in parking mode the camera switches on automatically when it detects movement.